laggron42/Laggrons-Dumb-Cogs/docs/roleinvite.rst

 The bot suddenly stopped adding roles to the new members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bot will automatically turn off the autorole system if he lose the ``Manage
+The bot will automatically turn off the autorole system if it loses the ``Manage
 sever`` or the ``Add roles`` permissions, which are absolutely necessary for the cog.

 If you added the permissions back, enable the autorole again with the command